CyberDefender369/Hello-You/README.md

 - Windows 11

+## Notes:
+This program does not validate user input or exception handling.
+These techniques will be employed in more advanced programs.

 ## Project Walk-Through:
 - Collect user name and age.
 - Ask user where he or she lives.